michaelyang1/ConvolutionalNeuralNetwork/README.md

 * In the arguments for the final layer, supply the keyword argument done=True as the second argument for the add_layer function, indicating the completion of creating the model architecture
 * To train the network, call the train function from the ConvModel class
 * Note you must first create the network via the add_layer function before you can begin training
 * Layers are added sequentially, meaning the final layer added is also the output layer of the network
+* Achieved a greater than 99% validation accuracy on the benchmark 70,000 MNIST handwritten digits database with a multilayer CNN constructed from this library

 Contact Information

-* Email : myang1394@gmail.com
+* Email : myang243@stanford.edu